Aberystwyth and Climate Change

 In partnership with Channel Talent, world class Aberystwyth academics have been running live webinars discussing Climate Change in regard to their subject area.
 Recordings of these discussions are also kept on these pages.

-Politics: Climate Change & Political Ideologies
+International Relations: Climate Change & Political Ideologies

 In this Politics webinar for school and college students and teachers, Professor Milja Kurki from Aberystwyth University asks How do we Tackle Climate Change and What do Political Ideologies Have to do With It?’